-- urostomy – creates an artificial opening to your urinary system
+- urostomy – creates a new opening to your urinary system

 - neobladder – creates a new bladder from your small bowel

-- continent urinary diversion – creates a pouch for holding urine from your small bowel.
+- continent urinary diversion – creates a pouch to hold urine from your small bowel.

 Download a PDF booklet on this topic.